Many still without power as Massachusetts cleans up from storm

 RELATED: Storm closings and delays

-In Hull, power was restored Sunday after about 48 hours.
-Gov. Charlie Baker says utility crews are working diligently to restore power in many other communities.

 Lt.
 Gov. Karyn Polito surveyed storm damage in Scituate and Marshfield.
-Massive waves hammered the coast, sending waves higher than the tops of some homes in Marshfield.
+Massive waves hammered the coast, sending ocean water higher than the tops of some homes in Marshfield.
 Scituate was left under water.

+“I was struck by the size of boulders and rocks that were tossed from the ocean into the roadway, and the piles of sand and dirt that made roads impassable,” Polito said.

+In Marshfield, high tide sent massive waves crashing over homes at Brandt Rock.

 Utilities issued estimated times of restorations for their service areas: